hopsoft/debounced/README.md

 debounced.initialize({ input: { wait: 100 } })
 ```

-You can customize `wait` times for the defaulit events.
+You can customize `wait` times for the default events.

 ```js
 import debounced from 'debounced'